-As shop after shop close in the Uttoxeter high street, shop owner Lorna Eldergill has spoken out on the number of empty units and the ‘lack of care’ in the town centre, in a bid to get something done before it is ‘too late’.
+As shop after shop closes, shop owner Lorna Eldergill has spoken out on the number of empty units and the ‘lack of care’ in the town centre, in a bid to get something done before it is ‘too late’.

-Ms Eldergill, owner of independent shop Metastone at Lion Buildings, in Market Place told the Post and Times of her concerns that the borough council are not doing enough to stimulate new business in the high street and incentivise existing businesses to stay in town.
+Ms Eldergill, owner of independent shop Metastone at Lion Buildings, in Market Place told the Post and Times of her concerns that the borough council was not doing enough to stimulate new business in the High Street and incentivise existing businesses to stay in town.

 She said: “It’s a sign of the times, people shop more and more online.